Effective: February 23, 2016

 This means that posting a video on a mass media site, such as YouTube or any other site, of an administration of a secure, copyrighted assessment should never occur without the prior written consent of Pearson.
 When a video of this nature becomes public on any forum, it is considered an unauthorized reproduction or performance of the copyrighted material (whether the materials are viewable or not).
 In addition to the legal concern, all clinicians should be aware that the availability of secure test content to unqualified users is damaging to the test's reliability and validity.

-It is Pearson's opinion that audio or videotaping or other non-standard conditions may invalidate the use of norm-referenced scores.
+It is Pearson's opinion that audio or video recording or other non-standard conditions may invalidate the use of norm-referenced scores.
 As you may know, norms for standardized tests are developed under strict conditions.
-If such conditions are not met, the scaled scores obtained by application of the test norms are not statistically defensible.
-Although it is the position of Pearson that the validity of any scaled score that results from a non-standard administration should be interpreted with caution, it is the responsibility of the individual psychologist administering the test to ensure that the results of the assessment are an accurate reflection of the examinee's abilities.
-Additionally, an audio or video taping of an administration where any test materials are recorded is a reproduction under federal copyright law.
+If such conditions are not met, the scaled scores obtained by application of the test norms may not be statistically defensible.
+Although it is the position of Pearson that the validity of any scaled score that results from a non-standard administration should be interpreted with caution, it is the responsibility of the individual psychologist administering the test to determine if the results of the assessment are an accurate reflection of the examinee's abilities.
+In rare high stakes legal evaluations with a valid court order mandating the audio or video recording of an evaluation for review only by other qualified examiners, the examiner and reviewers have the responsibility to determine if this variant testing condition has or had a material impact on the examinees test performance considering issues such as distractions, rapport, and effort.
+We request that any such recordings should be made the subject of a protective order to ensure the security of the test items and content.
+Please refer to the section herein titled Litigation which describes what should be included in a protective order.
+Additionally, recordings should not be allowed in any setting where the security of the recording cannot be adequately protected.
+Additionally, an audio or video recording of an administration where any test materials are recorded is a reproduction under federal copyright law.
 If done without our written permission, such acts may be an infringement of the assessment's copyright.

 Telepractice is the use of telecommunications technology for the delivery of professional services at a distance.
 It is Pearson's opinion that delivery of an assessment through this method has not been conclusively proven to result in a score that is equivalent to an assessment conducted in a standardized manner.
 However, there is initial evidence supporting test validity when administering the test via a telepractice method for a selective group of assessments.
 Norms for standardized tests are developed under strict testing conditions.
 If such conditions are not met, the scaled scores obtained by application of the test norms may not result in statistically accurate scores.
 Although it is the position of Pearson that the validity of any scaled score obtained as a result from a non-standard administration should be interpreted with caution, it is the responsibility of the individual administering the test to ensure that the results of the assessment are an accurate reflection of the examinee's abilities.
 Please refer to the specific product pages for further information related to telepractice test administration.
 Delivering our assessments via a teleconference or other similar method is a reproduction of our assessments under federal copyright law that requires the written permission from the copyright owner.
 If done without our written permission, such acts may be an infringement of the assessment's copyright.